cosbi-research/beesl/README.md

 # Convert them back to the BioNLP standoff format
 python bioscripts/postprocess.py --filepath $PREDICTIONS_NOT_MASKED
 ```

-The two lines above will create the results in the folder `output` right under the BeeSL root project.

 To evaluate the prediction performance on the GENIA test set, compress the results `cd $BEESL_DIR/output/ && tar -czf predictions.tar.gz *.a2` and submit `predictions.tar.gz` to the official [GENIA online evaluation service](http://bionlp-st.dbcls.jp/GE/2011/eval-test/).